spillz/picty/README.rst

   - Images on cameras, phones and other media devices
   - Photo hosting services (Flickr currently supported)

-* picty does not "Import" photos into its own database, it simply provides an interface to accessing them wherever they are. picty does use a cache to keep track of the collection, however.
+* picty does not "Import" photos into its own database, it simply provides an interface for accessing them wherever they are. picty does use a cache to keep track of the collection, however.

 * Metadata support for the industry standards Exif, IPTC and Xmp
 * Lossless approach: